SamihaFansur/Mentor-mentee-pairing-website/README.md

   ".schema"
   "ctrl+z" to exit sqlite form
-  "select  * from tableName" where tableName is the table name in tables.sql which can be seen using a ".schema" command -To exit the directory use "cd .." to return
+  "select  * from tableName" where tableName is the table name in tables.sql which can be seen using a ".schema" command
+        e.g. "select * from mentees;"
+  "delete * from tableName" where tableName is the table name in tables.sql which can be seen using a ".schema" command
+        e.g "delete * from requests;"
+-To exit the directory use "cd .." to return

 Running the webapplication: